 The two bigger mangoes are Nam Doc Mai mangoes

-Not sure about this variety, but there were sweet too!
+Not sure about this variety, but they were sweet too!

 The next month, we were blessed with a bounty of another fruit - longan, a cousin of the more popular fruit, lychee.
 The lychee trees had succumbed to some sort of disease, much to our disappointment.
 But the longans were simply fabulous!
 You peel the brownish skin to reveal translucent juicy flesh with a small black seed.
 They too were very sweet.